 “What people really mean when they think about retiring is having the financial independence to do whatever they’d like.”

-As Schwab’s research showed, many believe that by simply saving throughout their lives, that’ll be enough.
+As Schwab’s research showed, many believe that simply saving throughout their lives will be enough.
 What traditional retirement planning often gets wrong is assuming that you should be following a certain savings “rule of thumb” at a particular age.
 However, the stages of your life aren’t dictated purely by age but rather on unique experiences that can’t possibly be summed up with a simple rule of thumb.

 While some people think of retirement as an isolated dot on the map to be reached at a prescribed point, it’s more like an interconnected line in which each of those particular experiences (financial and otherwise) connect towards a goal.
 Preparing for retirement as an active journey instead of a single destination point can make it feel exciting, as opposed to nerve-wracking and burdensome.
 In order to plan for retirement holistically, begin by identifying which phase of your journey you’re currently at.